railwayapp/docs/src/pages/getting-started.md

 ## Developing Locally

-When developing locally, you can connect to your infrastructure by running your code with
+When developing locally, you can connect to your infrastructure by running your code with the command.

 ```bash
 railway run <cmd>